 3. Precious Planet

 Our planet is rich in natural resources and these are not limited to just fossil fuels and minerals.
-In an extension to Year 8 science studies, in this unit we will analyse the precious commodities of both water and soil to be better understand why they are so vital to our global community and how/ why they are under threat.
-Within these threats we will study the process of desertification and the fight against it, reflect on how we are ourselves can reduce water loss and examine the growth of renewable energy sources in the UK in an effort to confront both the dwindling supplies and environmental damage of non-renewable energy sources.
+Complementing their science studies, in this geography unit we will analyse the precious commodities of both water and soil to be better understand why they are so vital to our global community and how/ why they are under threat.
+Within these threats we will study the process of desertification and the fight against it, reflect on how we are ourselves can reduce water loss and live sustainably on our precious planet.
+We will look at the growth of renewable energy sources in the UK in an effort to overcome the twin challenges of non-renewable energy sources: 1) dwindling global supplies and 2) their global and local environmental damage.

 4. Burning Planet